 - You will be placed in a holding cell.
 If the jail is really busy, you may not be processed immediately.

-- First, must answer some basic questions, such as what is your legal name, home address, date of birth and an emergency contact person.
+- First, must answer some basic questions, such as what your legal name is, home address, date of birth and an emergency contact person.

 - They’ll also ask you about your psychological and medical history.